Having no menstrual periods is called amenorrhea.

 Other hormones, such as thyroid hormones and prolactin (produced by the pituitary gland), can affect the menstrual cycle.

-The most common reason for no menstrual periods in women who are not pregnant or breastfeeding is
+The most common reason for amenorrhea in women who are not pregnant or breastfeeding is

-Malfunction of any part of this hormonal system
+Malfunction of any part of the hormonal system (hypothalamus, pituitary gland, and ovaries)

 When this system malfunctions, the ovaries do not release an egg.
-The type of amenorrhea that results is called anovulatory amenorrhea.
+The type of amenorrhea that results is called ovulatory dysfunction.

 Less commonly, the hormonal system is functioning normally, but another problem prevents periods from occurring.
-For example, menstrual bleeding may not occur because the uterus is scarred or because a birth defect, fibroid, or polyp blocks the flow of menstrual blood out of the vagina.
+For example, menstrual bleeding may not occur because the uterus is scarred (Asherman syndrome), because the cervix is narrowed (cervical stenosis), or because a birth defect blocks the flow of menstrual blood out of the vagina.

 Which causes are most common depends on whether amenorrhea is primary or secondary.